-- (a) The purchase price payable by the Customer for each Product (on a SKU-by-SKU basis) (such price in respect of any given Product being the "Product Purchase Price") will be determined by the Supplier and set out in the NZGW Price List.
-Subject to clause 8.2(b), the Supplier reserves the right to change any Product Purchase Price in its sole direction, provided that any such change must comply with the Supplier's then-current Pricing Principles (if any).
-The Product Purchase Price includes the Supplier's margin, the applicable 'pick and pack' fee (by reference to the relevant distribution centre used by the Supplier to fulfil the Order) and the freight costs associated with the delivery of the Products to the Delivery Location. - (b) The Supplier must give the Customer: - (i) in respect of produce, meat, seafood or other Products with frequent price variation (as reasonably determined by the Supplier), not less than 7 days' notice of any proposed changes in the Product Purchase Price for any of those Products; and - (ii) in respect of all other Products, not less than 2 weeks' notice of any proposed changes in the Product Purchase Price for any of those Products, although the Supplier will endeavour to provide more notice than this where it is reasonably able to do so; and - (iii) in respect of any 'pick and pack' fee component of the Product Purchase Price (as identified by the Supplier), not less than 6 weeks' notice of any proposed changes, provided that the Supplier agrees that it will not amend this component more frequently than once every quarter.
+- (a) The purchase price payable by the Customer for each Product (such price in respect of any given Product being the "Product Purchase Price") will be determined by the Supplier and set out in the NZGW Pricebook and/or NZGW Portal.
+Subject to clause 8.2(c), the Supplier reserves the right to change any Product Purchase Price in its sole direction, provided that any such change must comply with the Supplier's then-current Pricing Principles. - (b) The NZGW Pricebook and/or NZGW Portal will be represented exclusive of GST and the Product Purchase Price on the invoice will record the applicable GST amount. - (c) The Supplier must give the Customer: - (i) in respect of produce, meat, seafood or other Products with frequent price variation (as reasonably determined by the Supplier), not less than 7 days' notice of any proposed changes in the Product Purchase Price for any of those Products; and - (ii) in respect of all other Products, not less than 2 weeks' notice of any proposed changes in the Product Purchase Price for any of those Products, although the Supplier will endeavour to provide more notice than this where it is reasonably able to do so.